MessiFr/MessiFr.github.io/public/docs/notes/sml/worksheet04_solutions.md

 **Question:** Is SGD a good fit to the problem of training a logistic regression model?
 Is it as efficient as the above methods?

 **Answer:** Given we can fit the data in memory (/docs/notes/sml/full batches are feasible), the model has few parameters (can use BFGS to estimate second order terms), there's little reason to use SGD.
 If we were faced with a non-convex objective  the noise from the batching can help escape local stationary points, but here for a convex problem this isn't a useful feature.
-**Answer:** Given we can fit the data in memory (/docs/notes/sml/full batches are feasible), the model has few parameters (/docs/notes/sml/can use BFGS to estimate second order terms), there's little reason to use SGD.
+**Answer:** Given we can fit the data in memory (full batches are feasible), the model has few parameters (/docs/notes/sml/can use BFGS to estimate second order terms), there's little reason to use SGD.
 If we were faced with a non-convex objective  the noise from the batching can help escape local stationary points, but here for a convex problem this isn't a useful feature.